tayloraswift/jpeg/examples/README.md

 * uses 4:2:0 chroma subsampling, and
 * has one sequential, interleaved scan encoding all three color components.

-We can also read (and modify) the image metadata through the `.metadata` property, which stores an array of metadata records in the order in which they were encountered in the file.
+We can also read (and modify) the image metadata through the `metadata` property, which stores an array of metadata records in the order in which they were encountered in the file.
 The metadata records are enumerations which come in four cases:

 ```swift
 enum JPEG.Metadata